Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiImplementation.md

     .sign(algorithmHS);
 ```

-In the token we store the ID of the user, his role when the token has been created and when it expire.
-And after that we sign the token
+In the token we store the ID of the user, his role, when the token has been created and when it expire.
+And after that we sign the token.

 ## Application API